 Mark began as a facilitator with WISDOM in 1998.
 He has journeyed with so many beautiful families in the years since.
 He and his wife, Lorena, have four children.
 They live with their two youngest children, Tamara and Daniel, in the beautiful lake community of Sundance in Calgary.
 They enjoy the many activities of both rural and urban life.
 They are blessed to have their two older children and their spouses living nearby.
 Sarah and her husband Ben live in Red Deer.
 Scott and his wife Mariela live in Calgary.

-He and his wife have always home schooled their children and upon completion of their oldest child’s high schooling at home in 2015, they found multiple post-secondary options available to her.
+He and his wife have always home schooled their children and upon completion of their oldest child’s high schooling at home, they found multiple post-secondary options available to her.
 The success Glenn and his wife have found in preparing their children for a future after home schooling only serves to strengthen their conviction that home schooling has been one of their best decisions they have ever made for their family.

 From the time that Michelle was very young, she remembers feeling a sense of curiosity and wonder about the world around her.
 She asked a lot of questions and developed a keen sense of curiosity about nature as she explored the family’s acreage property with her sisters.
 Michelle was homeschooled from kindergarten through Grade 12.

 Michelle grew in her faith through family discipleship and involvement in church and Bible camps.
 She benefited from the examples and mentorship of many older and wiser Christians over the years, and has been filled with joy to see God work in her life to guide her into the work that He has planned for her.

 Brian and Teri are blessed with seven children.
 They have been homeschooling in Alberta and BC since 1995.
 Brian is a teacher at heart and has also fulfilled many roles in the education system.
 Brian once led the development of a home education program to support local families.